iechor/docs/content/contribute/style/recommended-words.md

 Use:

-_In Docker Desktop 4.1 and later._
+_In iEchor Desktop 4.1 and later._

 Instead of:

-_In Docker Desktop 4.1 and higher…_ or _In Docker Desktop 4.1 and above…_
+_In iEchor Desktop 4.1 and higher…_ or _In iEchor Desktop 4.1 and above…_

 #### please